Email Signature Templates for Gmail and Outlook

 Steps to create and add email signature in Outlook

-In Outlook, you can create personalized signatures that include text, links, and images.
+In Outlook, you can create personalized signatures that include text, links, images, and even handle email signature management Office 365 across different versions.
 You can add a signature in New Outlook, Classic Outlook, Outlook on the Web, and Outlook.com.
 Here’s how to do it for each version:

 New Outlook